 D.Litt.
 (Hon), Ph.D., Sc.D.
 (Moscow), Vice-President of the Russian Soviet Institute for Islamic Studies, Member of the Russian Soviet Academy for Science, Formerly Professor of High Mathematics, University of St. Petersburg, Professor of Islamic History at the College of History, Stamboul

 An impressive list of publications authored by Edham appears in the addendum:

 - History of Islam (3 volumes, in Turkish);

 - Mathematics and Physics (2 volumes in German and Russian);

 - Theory of Relativity (3 volumes in German and Russian).

-Many years later, the esteemed Leiden Orientalist, G.H.A Juynboll, would feel compelled to shed light on Edham's fabrications.
+Many years later, the esteemed Leiden Orientalist, G.H.A Juynboll, felt compelled to shed light on Edham's accomplishments.
 In an article published in the Journal of Arabic Literature,4Juynboll notes: "It could be established that Adham never got any doctorate, never became a member of the Academy of Sciences, never published one book or article in either Russian, French or German, never wrote his two-volume work in Turkish, entitled Islam Tarihi, never made friends with the Russian Orientalist Barthold, who had already died in 1930, one year before Adham claims to have gone to Russia, and never met with favourable criticism from the Russian Orientalist Kazimirsky, because there was no such person....After the publication of his Limadha ana mulhid?
 Adham became known as the 'atheist who spoke his mind candidly.'...Adham's outspokenness is, in our opinion, his most important feature."